caspervonb/node-browser_process/doc/man/browser_process.3.md

 # DESCRIPTION

-The `browser_process` module provides uniform, cross platform browser process spawning and command line option creation for `chrome`, `chromium` and `firefox`.
+The `browser_process` module provides uniform, cross platform browser detection, command line argument handling and process launching for `chrome`, `chromium`, `electron` and `firefox`.

 Use `require('browser_process')` to access this module.